haisum/urlshortner/README.md

 - Stats for urls redirected.
 - Beautiful, ajax based intuitive interface.
 - Smart pagination of urls those logged in user shortened.
+- Friendly and easy to read time formatting
 - Brute force protection on login by restricting only 5 failed attempts per email per 30 seconds.
 - Sql injection prevention by binding query params.
 - XSS prevention by using html encoded template variables.